By Brandy Pinkerton

 Travel Nurses are first to float:

-While in many facilities, this may be true, you should not be asked to float to a unit that you are not comfortable with unless being asked to be “helping hands” to take vital signs and help answer call lights and phones, etc. Learning to float and be flexible is a skill; a skill that is only mastered by a few.
+While in many facilities, this may be true, you should not be asked to float to a unit that you are not comfortable with unless you are asked to be “helping hands” to take vital signs and help answer call lights and phones, etc. Learning to float and be flexible is a skill; a skill mastered by only a few.
 During your interview, make sure to discuss floating with the unit manager.
 Make sure to get the units you are required to float to in your contract.
-It is very likely that after a few assignments, you likely won’t care as much because you have learned to be flexible and adaptable.
+It is very likely that after a few assignments, you will not care as much because you have learned to be flexible and adaptable.
 Step out of your comfort zone and remember your purpose as a travel nurse is to fill a hospital’s needs.

 Travel Nurses get the worst schedule:

 The units I chose to work on have had self-scheduling with a weekend and holiday requirement, which was the same for staff nurses.
 Your schedule may not be exactly as you asked, but it’s usually close.
-If you know you need some time off during your assignment, it’s important to have those dates ready when you interview and make sure they are written in your contract.
+If you know you need time off during your assignment, it’s important to have those dates ready when you interview and to make sure they are written into your contract.

 Travel Nurses are bullied:

-Unfortunately, this is a very real thing both as a staff nurse and traveler.
+Unfortunately, this is a very real issue for both staff nurses and travelers.
 Here are my “two cents.”
 If you go into your new unit with a positive, helpful attitude, you are much more likely to be well received by staff.
-Choosing a unit that already has a few travel nurses always seemed to be better for me.
-The nurses are less stressed, the on-boarding process is more thorough, and the management is generally more supportive.
+Choosing a unit that already has a few travel nurses has always seemed better to me.
+The nurses are less stressed, the onboarding process is more thorough, and the management is generally more supportive.

 Take the leap!